When Home Insurance Covers Your Roof and When It Doesn't

 | 10–15 years | Some carriers switch to ACV; higher premiums likely |

-For a deeper dive into how age impacts your insurability, see our guide on home insurance and old roof age requirements.
+For a deeper dive into how age impacts your insurability, see our guide on home insurance and old roof age requirements or our state-by-state breakdown of roof age home insurance rules.

 How Depreciation Hits Older Roof Claims Hard